 9.4.2.349 OTA MAC Collision Warning element

-The OTA MAC Collision Warning element is used when an OTA MAC address expected to be used by an EDP non-AP MLD in an upcoming epoch is calculated to collide with the MAC address of another STA.
+The OTA MAC Collision Warning element is used when a frame anonimyzation OTA MAC address expected to be used by an EDP non-AP MLD in an upcoming epoch is calculated to collide with the OTA MAC address of another STA on the same link.
+The OTA MAC Collision Warning element format is shown in Figure 9-1074dr.